How to Successfully Contest a Will and Win: A Comprehensive Guide

 It is also important to seek a lawyer’s help to interpret the terms of the will or trust to determine whether a no-contest clause has been built into the document.
 While no-contest clauses can be difficult to enforce in court, there is always the possibility that you could lose your contest, and by extension, your inheritance as a result of contesting a will or trust with a no-contest clause.
 Just consider the example of these beneficiaries who forfeited $10 million for bringing a contest without having a valid reason for doing so.
 Even defending a contest should be done carefully, because even that can trigger enforcement of a no-contest clause.
 A trained attorney can help you evaluate the risk involved in contesting or defending a will or trust with a no-contest clause. - Work with your lawyer to draft a petition detailing the reasons why the will or trust at issue should be voided and file that petition with the appropriate probate court.

 Will and trust contest litigation can drag on for months or even years before being resolved by the court.
-This type of litigation can not only be a drain on your time but on your finances as well.
-If the parties involved in a will or trust contest are open to the idea, they could try to resolve the dispute through mediation, which is essentially an informal negotiation held outside of court between the parties, their lawyers, and a neutral mediator.
+It can be a drain on your time and resources, so if the parties involved in a will or trust contest are open to the idea of mediation, it would be ideal to try to resolve the dispute using this approach.
+Mediation is essentially an informal negotiation held outside of court between the parties, their lawyers, and a neutral mediator.
 Most of the time, a mediation will culminate in a compromise between the parties.
-If a dispute cannot be resolved through mediation, it may become necessary to proceed to trial.
+If a dispute cannot be resolved through mediation, it may be necessary to proceed to trial.

 How Hard Is It to Contest a Will or Trust?